logmoon/InfoEncryptor/README.md

 ## Features

-- **Account Management**: Create and log into individual user accounts.
+- **Account Management**: The app allows for different users, you can create accounts, log into them, and encrypt data, the only way someone can access your data is if they know your password.
+Users and their data are stored locally inside a folder called `user_data` located in the root path of the application.

 - **Folder Encryption & Decryption**:
   - Encrypt folders securely.